-To build on this success, the Charles and Margery Barancik Foundation—significant supporters of STEMsmart—funded a pilot expansion of technology to all language arts and social studies classrooms at Sarasota Middle School.
-The test aimed to determine whether the TechActive classroom technology and new instructional methods implemented through STEMsmart were transferable to those subject areas.
+To build on that success, the Charles and Margery Barancik Foundation—significant supporters of STEMsmart—funded a pilot expansion of the same technology and techniques to all language arts and social studies classrooms at Sarasota Middle School.
+This test showed that the TechActive classroom technology and new instructional methods implemented through STEMsmart could indeed be transferred to other subject areas.
 Results from independent evaluations revealed strong support for the new classrooms by students and teachers.

-Gulf Coast then partnered with the Charles and Margery Barancik Foundation to fund an additional 45 technology-based middle-school English and social studies classrooms.
-Over the next two years, we expect to fund more than 80 more classrooms, with Gulf Coast covering southern Sarasota County schools and the Barancik Foundation funding schools in the northern part of the county.
-By the end of the effort, the foundations intend to transform more than 130 English and social studies classrooms in Sarasota County middle schools through an investment of over $3.5 million.
+Gulf Coast then partnered with the Barancik Foundation to fund technology-based English and social studies middle-school classrooms across the rest of the school district.
+Gulf Coast has covered southern Sarasota County schools, while the Barancik Foundation funded classrooms in the northern part of the county.
+Together, the foundations have transformed more than 130 English and social studies classrooms in Sarasota County middle schools through an investment of over $3.5 million.